briantogtokh/mtta/replit.md

 ## Recent Changes

+### Migration to Replit Environment (August 2025)
+- **Successful migration from Replit Agent to Replit environment** completed
+- **Database provisioned and schema deployed** with all required tables created
+- **All dependencies installed and verified** working correctly
+- **Application running successfully** on port 5000 with full functionality
+- **Project architecture preserved** with all authentication, tournament management, and player features intact

 ### Tournament Results Management System (August 2025)
 - **Comprehensive tournament results system** with both admin input and user viewing capabilities
 - **Excel-style admin interface** for group stage and knockout bracket management with dynamic row/column controls